Surucobe/Journal/coding_Journal/feedback/July/Second_week.md

 ### **Thoughts:**
 Due to my poor sleep shcedule i have been slacking on my coding routine, a good night of sleep should help to finish the project

+---
+## Date: July 10th

+### Javascript
+**Activity:** Project
+- **Duration:** 3:00 hour

+**Feedback:**
+- Bug fixing, performance enhancing, new methods, new components
+- Tried to make a final push for the project and faced MANY different problems, couldn't finish the project

+### **Thoughts:**
+I worked most of the day on my project facing many issues and different problem using different approaches for each of them, the project still remains unfinished and needs to improve a lot of things but it should be finished for next week